Who won Wells vs McGee?

 Wells vs McGee stats

-Jeremiah Wells stepped into the octagon with an undefeated record of 0 wins, zero loses and 0 draws.
+Jeremiah Wells stepped into the octagon with an undefeated record of 0 wins, zero losses and 0 draws.

-Court McGee made his way to the cage with an unblemished record of 0 wins and 0 draws.
+Court McGee made his way to the cage with an unblemished record of 0 wins, 0 losses, and 0 draws.

 The stats suggested that Wells and McGee have similar power, both with a 0% knock out percentage.